-The discount rate used to measure the total pension liability was 7.50% per year, compounded annually.
+The discount rate used to measure the total pension liability was 7.50%.
 Based on the Plan's current target investment allocation and the associated long-term expected investment returns, the Plan's long-term returns may be less than its actuarial discount rate assumption used to determine the pension liability potentially resulting in future increased total and net pension liabilities.
 Plan management is discussing variables concerning the actuarial assumed investment rate of return going forward.